tomeksdev/tomeksdev.github.io/_posts/2025-02-21-Proxmox-Data-Center-Manager.md

 ---
 layout: post
-title: "Proxmox Data Center Manager: The Ultimate Virtualization Solution"
+title: Proxmox Data Center Manager
 description: Proxmox Data Center Manager is an open-source virtualization platform that efficiently manages VMs, containers, and storage with high availability and backup solutions.
 It’s a cost-effective alternative to VMware, ideal for Linux-savvy IT administrators.
 imgAlt: Proxmox Datacenter
 imageBig: proxmox_datacenter.png